Greater Poland uprising (1918–1919): Remembrance

 The Greater Poland uprising was not remembered as well as the January Uprising or the Warsaw Uprising in Polish history and popular culture, despite it being the only one of the three uprisings cited that succeeded.
-This was due to three factors, the first due to it being an uprising that didn't apply to Polish tradition.
+This was due to three factors, the first due to it being an uprising that did not apply to Polish tradition.
 There were no major icons of the uprising, no heroes, no real martyrs.
-The uprising couldn't be passed down by generations as a heroic fight to the death, since it was just a military operation that pushed the Germans out of a section of the Prussian Partition.
+The uprising could not be passed down by generations as a heroic fight to the death, since it was just a military operation that pushed the Germans out of a section of the Prussian Partition.
 Secondly, the fighters of the uprising were not engaged for the whole uprising and many of them did not find themselves part of any actual fighting group.
 Many part of the original uprisings simply took up arms, liberated their towns and by sundown they had eaten dinner and went back to civilian life.
 Thirdly, there were very few casualties.
-Though this shows the brilliance of the operation, few perished or were wounded at the hands of the Germans.
 On 23 December 2021, Polish President Andrzej Duda declared 27 December as a National Holiday, commemorating this uprising.